-- It’s permit numerous database users to admittance a database concurrently.
+- It permits numerous database users to admittance a database concurrently.

-- It’s agree to the database manager to limit admission to certified users, and gift rights to entity users depending on the kinds of database work they do
+- It’s agreed to the database manager to limit admission to certified users, and gift rights to entity users depending on the kinds of database work they do

 - It’s offer admission to the database via a server daemon, a dedicated software program that responds to requirements on a set of connections, and enables database users to connect and make use of the database.

 - It’s feature safeguarding supply database managers with tools to without difficulty preserve analysis, revamp and back up the data centers.

 - It’s support SQL language.

 Primary key: The primary key finds out the similarity in the relationship.
 For the entire table, there is only one primary key.
 Every table has got a particular primary key which cannot be shared by other tables.

 Foreign key: The foreign key is a key used for a different table of data which is referred by the primary key.
 There are many foreign keys for a single table.
 It depends on the primary key and its decision so as to refer those foreign keys to the table.
 Every foreign key can be shared and it speaks about the coordination among the data of different tables.